 United told NBC News that the peacock “did not meet guidelines for a number of reasons, including its weight and size.”

-The incident encouraged the carrier to emphasise the rules for accepting support animals on board.
+The incident encouraged the carrier to emphasize the rules for accepting support animals on board.

 “In order to ensure we provide the best service to everyone onboard our flights, consistent with government rules we currently require these customers to provide documentation from a medical professional and at least 48 hours advance notice.”